Aavache/fastapi-designs/README.md

-<h1 style="text-align: center;">FastAPI Designs</h1>
+<h1 align="center">FastAPI Designs</h1>

-This repository contains a collection of practical examples demonstrating various concepts and best practices for building powerful APIs using FastAPI.
+This repository contains practical examples demonstrating various concepts and best practices for building powerful APIs using FastAPI.
 Each example showcases a specific aspect of API development and code samples to help you understand and implement these concepts effectively.

 ## Installation